-In the world of cartoons there is a myriad of options to choose from.
-However, they mainly fall into two categories, crude or kid-friendly.
+If you open Netflix on a Saturday night, looking for something to a watch, chances are you’ll come across an explicit cartoon, looking to challenge all your sensibilities.
+Cartoons that seem to follow in the footsteps of the Simpsons, Family Guy and South Park.
+Cartoons typically fall into two categories, crude or kid-friendly.
 Big Mouth certainly falls under the former.
 The creators of and voices for Big Mouth, Nick Kroll and Andrew Goldberg brought us many “just get high to” movies and comedy acts.
 Big Mouth also strikes with their usual tone but does drill deeper with the help of other creators like Mark Levin and Jennifer Flackett.
 The show is set in a typical middle America middle school and focuses on five focal characters; Andrew, Nick, Jessie, Jay and Missy.

 How Big Mouth discusses consent is raw and telling and creates a solid foundation for how we should define consent.
 In the wake of the #metoo and times up movements, we have seen a global discussion take place on Facebook, Reddit and most likely in our own social circles.
 Discussing consent may lead to a splitting of people onto a spectrum.
 Those who condemned Harvey Weinstein, yet think “Grace’s” experience with Aziz Ansari was simply a bad date.
 The line between the two incidents is wide, however, they both represent our culture’s issue with how to define sexual consent.